bjames/neverthenetwork/pages/linux_cli.md

 Warning: Permanently added '192.168.88.1' (RSA) to the list of known hosts. bjames@192.168.88.1's password:
 ```
-If the key ever changes, you'll be presented with an error message.
+If the key changes, you'll be presented with an error message.
 ```
 [bjames@lwks1 ~]$ ssh 192.168.88.1
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@